v1j4y/qmckl_dgemm/README.md

 # Installation

-The simplest way to obtain the source files of QMCkl is to download a source distribution.
+The simplest way to obtain the source files of QMCkl\_dgemm is to download a source distribution.
 This particular repository is for maintainers, who write custom kernels.

 ## For maintainers